 Exceedingly low in calories and rich in vitamins and minerals as well as phytochemicals such as gingerol, ginger provides fiber, high amounts of manganese and magnesium, and good amounts of phosphorus, calcium, iron, potassium, and zinc.
 Ginger is also a rich source of B-complex compounds, vitamins C and E. Its vitamin C content is the reason ancient voyagers carried this spice with them, to avoid scurvy.

 Latest Exciting Research

-Gingerol has been shown to be toxic to certain cancer lines in laboratory studies, in particular, lung cancer, cancers of the blood system, breast cancer, ovarian cancer, and tumors of the pancreas, bowel, and ovaries.
+Gingerol has been shown to be toxic to certain cancer lines in laboratory studies, in particular, lung cancer, cancers of the blood system, breast cancer and ovarian cancer.

 Studies have also demonstrated that gingerol acts as a potent anti-inflammatory in fighting the effects of rheumatoid arthritis and other inflammatory diseases.

 It is also shown to fight bowel cancer according to scientists at the University of Minnesota’s Hormel Institute!

 Ginger also contains shogaols, which have been shown in studies to reduce inflammation and have anti-diabetic and anti-cancerous properties as well.

 For these reasons, ginger is an awesome addition to your juices and smoothies.
 Just as little as a ‘thumb-sized’ portion could not only warm you up on a chilly day, but also protect you from infection, inflammation, and pain!